Fluidsim is a framework for studying fluid dynamics with numerical simulations using Python. It is part of the wider project FluidDyn.

 An advantage of a CFD code written mostly in Python is that to run simulations and analyze the results, the users communicate (possibly interactively) together and with the machine with Python, which is nowadays among the best languages to do these tasks.
 Moreover, it is much simpler and faster than with pure Fortran or C++ codes to add any complicate analysis or to write a modified solver.

-We have created fluidsim to be easy and nice to use and to develop, efficient and robust.
+We have created fluidsim to be easy and nice to use and to develop, highly efficient and robust.

 Fluidsim is a young package but the list of solvers already implemented (see